Cordtus/grpc-explorer/README.md

 ## Overview

-`grpcExplorer` is a CLI tool that connects to a gRPC server via its reflection service, discovers all available services and RPC methods, and generates machine‑readable and human‑readable `.proto` snippets for each query service and its message types.
+`grpcExplorer` is a CLI tool that connects to gRPC servers with reflection enabled, discovers available services and RPC methods, and generates human-readable `.proto` snippets organized by blockchain network.
+The tool supports multi-network parallel processing with automatic endpoint failover.

 **Note**: These are not full representations or replacements for the full proto files but they can serve a similar purpose for simplified applications.

+## Features

+- **Multi-Network Parallel Processing**: Process multiple blockchain networks simultaneously
+- **Automatic Endpoint Failover**: Multiple endpoints per network with automatic retry (3 attempts, 2-second delays)
+- **Chain ID Detection**: Automatically detects chain IDs from endpoint names or queries
+- **Service Discovery**: Uses gRPC reflection to discover all available services
+- **Organized Output**: Preserves original package structure for easy navigation
+- **Comprehensive Metadata**: Generates manifest files with service catalog and chain information
+- **Proto Separation**: Splits RPC methods and message definitions into separate files for clarity

 ## Prerequisites